lookout / tracing

 User feedback (crash page)

-Similar in spirit to Sentry user feedback: when ErrorReportClient builds an error payload it ensures an occurrence_uuid (v4) and remembers it for lookout_last_error_occurrence_uuid() / ErrorReportClient::lastOccurrenceUuid().
+When ErrorReportClient builds an error payload it ensures an occurrence_uuid (v4) and remembers it for lookout_last_error_occurrence_uuid() / ErrorReportClient::lastOccurrenceUuid().
 On your custom error view, POST that UUID with the user’s message to POST /api/ingest/feedback (same project api_key; see Lookout Ingest API → User feedback).
 The comment appears on that occurrence’s thread in the app.
 Alternatively use the ingest response / read API event_id (ULID) as event_id in the feedback body.

-Cron monitors (Sentry Crons–style)
+Cron monitors

-Aligned with Sentry PHP Crons: in_progress → ok / error, optional heartbeat, and monitor upsert via monitor_config.
+Monitor check-ins: in_progress → ok / error, optional heartbeat, and monitor upsert via monitor_config.

 use Lookout\Tracing\Cron\CheckInStatus; use Lookout\Tracing\Cron\Client as CronClient; use Lookout\Tracing\Cron\MonitorConfig; use Lookout\Tracing\Cron\MonitorSchedule; CronClient::configure([ 'api_key' => getenv('LOOKOUT_API_KEY'), 'base_uri' => 'https://your-lookout-host.example', 'cron_ingest_path' => '/api/ingest/cron', ]); $config = MonitorConfig::make(MonitorSchedule::crontab('0 * * * *'), checkinMarginMinutes: 5); $id = CronClient::captureCheckIn('hourly-job', CheckInStatus::inProgress(), monitorConfig: $config); CronClient::captureCheckIn('hourly-job', CheckInStatus::ok(), $id); CronClient::withMonitor('wrapped-job', fn () => doWork(), $config); CronClient::captureCheckIn('heartbeat', CheckInStatus::ok(), null, 12.0);